 Preparations for the next festival begin as early as the previous February, all to ensure a dramatic, traditional and poignant show, designed to mark the end of the winter yule season.
 Visitors can't take part in the procession – nor can the women of Lerwick – but they can bear witness to it.

 Speaking of chill, residents of Kiruna in Swedish Lapland's freezing north come together for the final weekend of January every year to celebrate Kiruna Snow Festival.

 The town, biting against bracing temperatures of -9°C or lower (-18°C during the day isn't unheard of), bursts with a range of activities: ice skating, dog sledding, talks, craft fairs, art exhibits, creativity workshops, family-friendly events, a 'snow football tournament' and musical performances over several days.

 Its crowning glory, Kiruna International Snow Sculpture Competition, is undoubtedly the high point of the festival – attracting artists and ice sculptors from across the globe.
 If nothing else, it's certainly a unique travel experience.

 If Moscow's fireworks show is a complete no-go due to the low temperature, then travel to sunnier climes in search of a slightly less frosty place to ring in the New Year.

 Due to its position on the globe, Australia is the first place to see in the New Year.
-So for 2020, you'll be in a different decade to family and friends for several hours, depending on where you're travelling from.
-Another unique experience to add to your belt.
-Once the buzz has worn off, you can enjoy average temperatures of 23°C as you explore all the city has to offer.
+Once the buzz has worn off, you can enjoy average temperatures of 23°C.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!